rebelsky/csc151/outlines/bodies/sorting.md

     * We may find a few different ways to sort by hand.
     * We'll probably leave the Scheme-ification to the end.
 * Generalize what you're doing.
-    * What is the "philosophy" of your techinque?
+    * What is the "philosophy" of your technique?
     * What are the key steps.
 * Come up with some initial test cases.
 * Consider whether there are any deficiences to your technique.
-* Decide on your parameters (e.g., are you sorting a list or a vector).
+* Decide on your *parameters* (e.g., are you sorting a list or a vector).
 * Translate your algorithm into Scheme.
 * Test test test.